mhahsler/arulespy/README.md

 with Phyton-style slicing and `len()`.

 Most arules functions are
 interfaced with conversion from the R data structures to Python.
-These
-are: ‘addComplement’, ‘apriori’, ‘discretizeDF’, ‘eclat’, ‘info’, ‘interestMeasure’, ‘is_closed’, ‘is_generator’, ‘is_maximal’, ‘is_redundant’, ‘is_significant’, ‘is_subset’, ‘is_superset’,
-‘itemFrequency’, ‘items’, ‘labels’, ‘lhs’, ‘parameters’, ‘quality’, ‘random_transactions’, ‘rhs’, ‘sort’, ‘transactions’.
 Documentation is avaialible in Python via `help()`.
 Detailed online documentation for the R package is available [here](https://mhahsler.r-universe.dev/arules/doc/manual.html).